6.5.4 Oracle Essbase - Mapping Data Points to Essbase

 Data points can be linked to Essbase

-1. individually using the Value panel; and
+1. individually using the Value panel;

-2. via drag-and-drag and drop.
+2. via drag and drop; and

 Value Editor panel